liuyinz/mini-echo.el/README.md

 - [ ] add environment support, such as python, node.js, asdf...
 - [ ] add support to highlight current window
 - [ ] add support for nerd-icons
+- [ ] refactor segment to distinguish between persistent and temporary types.

 ## FAQ